aosabook/500lines/contingent/chapter.rst

    writing output...
 [100%] index

-In the ``api.html`` output file you can confirm that Sphinx has include the attractive human-readable title of the tutorial chapter into the cross reference’s anchor tag::
+In the ``api.html`` output file you can confirm that Sphinx has included the attractive human-readable title of the tutorial chapter into the cross reference’s anchor tag::

    <p>Before reading this, try reading our